 Jan-Erik Widgren is a high-school senior.
 His Latin teacher, Caligula, is feared by everybody, both teachers and students.
 Widgren falls in love with Berta, who works in a tobacco store.
 She tells him that she is harassed by a mean, sadistic man, but does not tell him that it is Caligula himself.
-Written by

 The Prize Winning Sensation of Two Continents!